wp-plugins/auto-search-suggestion/readme.txt

 Stable tag: 1.0.0
 License: GPLv2 or later

-Description: Showing suggestions on searching from wordpress admin.
+Showing suggestions on searching from wordpress admin.

 == Description ==
 1. By using this plugin, admin can have search with suggestion of post/page's title or(all the available post types.).